 And the Best Thing Is…

 The best thing about both examples is that both Mary and Ron can achieve their goal of moving to a home that better suits their needs in their chosen location.
-Mary has the equity to do it either way but may only want to use some of her funds to pay cash.
-Ron doesn’t have the equity to pay cash and doesn’t want to start paying a mortgage again, so he thought he was destined to stay in the home forever, even though it no longer met his needs.
+Mary has the equity to do it either way, but may only want to use some of her funds to pay cash.
+Ron doesn’t have the equity to pay cash and doesn’t want to resume a mortgage payment, so he thought he was destined to stay in the home forever, even though it no longer met his needs.
 Mary gets to move closer to her family in a one-story home.
 Ron, an active guy who loves the amenities the senior community offers, also wins with his anticipated move.

 ARLO also recommends: